Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 Bookworm

 Out of all of the bookcase designs available, a bookworm bookcase would have to take the cake for being the most fluid and flexible one compared to all of them.
-This bookcase is a perfect combination of artistry and industrialization.
+These types of bookcases are a perfect combination of artistry and industrialization.

 As the name suggests, it sort of resembles the shape of a worm and you can kind of circle it around and you’re guaranteed that it will be able to hold its form up.